Our Club

 Club Equipment & Club Trailer

-As the cost of some vehicle maintenance equipment can be prohibitive for individuals, the Club has a number of specialist pieces of gear (eg, engine hoists, stands and tools) for free loan to members.
+The Club maintains a number of specialist pieces of gear (eg, engine hoists, stands and tools) for free loan to members.
 We also have a registered car trailer which is available for loan to members.
 A small contribution is requested when borrowing the trailer to assist with its upkeep.
 The contribution is $15 for each use plus $5 per 100 km or part thereof.
 Any damage incurred during use MUST be paid for by the member.
 Please present proof of financial membership of this Club to the custodian when collecting the trailer.
 Members are responsible for compliance with all road regulations.

 Club Magazine